FAQ: Disability support services during Alert Level 3

 Are visits to community residential services allowed?

 Yes.
 Residents can receive visitors (from outside of their bubble) during Alert Level 3.
 These visits must be safe and controlled to ensure resident and staff wellbeing and safety.
-This means following good hygiene practices, maintaining physical distancing, and following contact tracing guidance.
+This means following good hygiene practices, wearing face masks, maintaining physical distancing, and following contact tracing guidance.

 Do facility-based respite services operate during Alert Level 3?